 Minted originally in London, the sovereign came to be minted all over the world as Australia and South Africa came to be large gold producers.
 Mints in Pretoria, Bombay, Ottawa, Melbourne, Sydney and Perth minted thousands of sovereigns during the late 1800s and early 1900s.

 The design of Saint George astride his brave steed, slaying the dragon, is common to the reverse of all variations of the coin.

 Gold sovereigns: conclusion

 It is estimated that only 1% of all gold sovereigns that have ever been minted are still in collectible condition.
 It is this relative rarity in relation to bullion coins and bars that leads to leverage whereby, in gold bull markets, the value of these coins increases by more that the actual price of gold.

 Unlike paper investments or speculations, British gold sovereigns have a real and permanent tangible value.
 Therefore, they offer two ways to build wealth.
 They can offer the best of bullion and numismatics in one investment.
-They contain the intrinsic security of bullion or precious metal in a pure form and can also offer additional profit potential due to their aesthetic and historical appeal.
+They contain the intrinsic security of bullion or precious metal in a pure form.
+And they can offer additional profit potential due to aesthetic and historical appeal.